 To rule out sub-clinical infection as a cause of Adrenal Fatigue, specialized test measuring the immunoglobulin response may be necessary as normal culture for bacteria and parasites will often be negative.

 WARNING: Due to tremendous individual variance and the body's constant changing state, laboratory tests should be undertaken judiciously under the right setting and only when needed in order to be cost-effective and relevant.
 It is not uncommon to have Adrenal Fatigue symptoms with "normal" laboratory results, and vice versa.
 Furthermore, in advance Adrenal Fatigue, the 24 hour saliva cortisol curve invariably becomes flattened most of the time and can stay that way for an extended period of time, even during recovery.
 Sometimes there is a delay response, resulting in testing results that may be confusing.
 Therefore, one can be easily confused as test results can be misleading.
-Over-reliance on test is a common adrenal recovery mistake.
+Over-reliance on tests is a common adrenal fatigue treatment mistake.